 Project Management of Digitization

 In small group sessions, participants will view and discuss different cataloging systems and records for moving images, as well as consider the tasks and areas of specialization practiced by moving image catalogers.
-These sessions will demonstrate the nuances of moving image cataloging and the process of decision-making that goes into it.
-Participants will encouraged to share their current contexts (systems used, institutional mission, nature of collection etc) and raise real world issues they would like resolved.

 Digital Restoration: Hands on with HS-ART's Diamant